-Types of Rocks.
+Types of Rocks

-Along the steps, there is a documentation of the types of rocks with a sample on top and a board explaining what is the type of the rock and its characteristics.
+Along with the steps, there is a documentation of the types of rocks with a sample on top and a board explaining what is the type of rock and its characteristics.
 It keeps you engaged as you go down the steps and can be a good lesson in geology.
-In fact there is a decent documentation of the various trees leading to the rock that goes beyond just the name or the biological name.
+In fact, there is decent documentation of the various trees leading to the rock that goes beyond just the name or the biological name.
 It actually tells you what is the best way to use the wood of this tree.

-When you reach at the base of the Syntheri rock, and look intensely at its giant face, you see the various formations on its face.
+When you reach the base of the Syntheri rock and look intensely at its giant face, you see the various formations on its face.
 You can see it is not a homogeneous rock but has different colors and textures in different parts.
-You wonder how this giant rocks would have formed, did smaller rocks come together to form a big one over a period of time or this is how the distributions of minerals was from the beginning.
+You wonder how this giant rocks would have formed, did smaller rocks come together to form a big one over a period of time or this is how the distributions of minerals were from the beginning.
 The bottom rock on which you stand also forms interesting patterns.

-Syntheri rock is home to common pigeons and you can see them flying across the river.
+The rock is home to common pigeons and you can see them flying across the river.
 Look a little up and you can see huge beehives hanging from the rock almost in a gravity-defying manner.
 This reminded me of similar beehives we had seen in Arunachal Pradesh on another giant rock.

-Recommend you to read following Travel Blog.
+Recommend you to read the following Travel Blog.